Anant/example-cassandra-alpakka-twitter/README.md

 # Alpakka Cassandra + Twitter4Scala

 ## About this Project
-This project uses Alpakka Cassandra 2.0 and Scala to pull new Tweets from Twitter for a given hashtag (or set of hashtags) using Twitter API v1.1 (through twitter4s scala twitter client) and write them into a local Cassandra database.
+This project uses Alpakka Cassandra 2.0, Akka Streams and Scala to pull new Tweets from Twitter for a given hashtag (or set of hashtags) using Twitter API v1.1 (through twitter4s scala twitter client) and write them into a local Cassandra database.

 The project will only save tweets which are not a retweet of another tweet.
 Currently only saves the truncated version (<=140 chars) of tweets.